 ELECTRIC ENERGY SERVICE SCHEDULES

-The Parties acknowledge that the terms and conditions of this Agreement are based upon ECS receiving electric energy service from CDEC under CDEC'sproposed Class A Firm Power Rate Schedule No. 21 for Large Industrial Transmission Service (the "No. 21 Schedule").
-If by February 15, 2000, the No. 21 Schedule is not available to ECS or the terms and conditions of the No. 21 Schedule, as it currently is proposed, have been materially changed, Customer may choose one of the following two options:
+The Parties acknowledge that the terms and conditions of this Agreement are based upon ECS receiving electric energy service from CDEC under CDEC's Class A Firm Power Rate Schedule No. 21 for Large Industrial Transmission Service with the Rebate Structure, as it is currently proposed for approval by the New Mexico Public Utility Commission in Docket No._________ which is attached hereto as Exhibit "B" (the "No. 21 Schedule").
+If on or prior to March 1, 2000, the No. 21 Schedule is not available to ECS or the terms and conditions of the No. 21 Schedule, as it currently is proposed, have been materially changed, Customer shall choose one of the following two options at any time prior to March 1, 2000:

-(a) Pay to ECS a lump sum payment of $______________ and ECS will provide Compression Services to Customer in accordance with the terms and conditions of this Agreement; or
+(a) Pay to ECS a lump sum payment of $______________ and ECS will provide Compression Services to Customer in accordance with the terms and conditions of this Agreement, as if ECS has entered into an agreement with CDEC under the No. 21 Schedule without the Rebate Structure; or

 (b) Negotiate with ECS to modify the terms and conditions of this Agreement to reflect ECS' receipt of electric energy service under the best available alternative electric energy supply.

+Unless Customer has previously elected one of the above options, if the No. 21 Schedule with the Rebate Structure is available for service before March 1, 2000, ECS shall enter into a electric energy supply agreement under the No. 21 Schedule with the Rebate Structure and provide Compression Services to Customer in accordance with the terms and conditions of this Agreement.

 ARTICLE 6